Harley Academy

 Debates centred on the existing, woefully inadequate, system whereby there is no mandate that requires aesthetics practitioners to have any form of insurance.
 Insurance that is granted is not necessarily subject to any quality checks and a lack of requisite skill level, demonstrable by achieving a set qualification, makes this a minefield for anyone who does carry these out.

-Even medically-trained healthcare professionals need only attend a one-day course in order to obtain insurance and start practising immediately.
+Even medically-trained healthcare professionals need to only attend a one-day course in order to obtain insurance and start practising immediately.
 It was recognised that this does not adequately prepare people to start injecting or performing other complex treatments such as PDO thread lifts.

 The following recommendations were made to address these issues.